-Agencies may be requested to supply additional information to justify maintenance, enhancement decisions units and items for special consideration once the budget is transmitted to the Legislature.
-It is the responsibility of agencies to work with their assigned Budget Officer at the Governor's Finance Office to provide timely responses and testimony in support of the finalized Governor Recommend budget.
+Agencies may be requested to supply additional information to justify maintenance and enhancement decision units and items for special consideration once the budget is transmitted to the Legislature.
+It is the responsibility of agencies to work with their assigned Budget Officer, at the Governor's Finance Office, to provide timely responses and testimony in support of the finalized Governor Recommends budget.